Your cookie preferences

 If you're already own a home, and are purchasing an additional property worth over £40,000 (whether as a buy-to-let property or as a holiday home), you'll likely be subject to a surcharge in addition to stamp duty.

-In England and Northern Ireland, the second home surcharge is 3% on top of the standard Stamp Duty rates.
+In England and Northern Ireland, the second home surcharge is 5% on top of the standard Stamp Duty rates.
+This has recently increased by 2% after the announcement in the 2024 Autumn budget.

 In Scotland, this surcharge is known as the Additional Dwelling Supplement (ADS) and is 6% of the property price.